kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx_pricing/guide.en-gb.md

 - Access to the [OVHcloud Control Panel](/links/manager) to manage your NSX Edges.
 - Use of **VMware NSX 4.1.1** to access customization options.
-- A basic understanding of VMware concepts and NSX Edge features.
+- Get a basic understanding of VMware concepts and NSX Edge features.

 ## General Overview